MLTSHP/mltshp-patterns/src/components/pagination/pagination.md

 Used on Conversations, Followers, and User Shakes.

-{% include 'example', html: '/src/components/pagination/examples/default.html' %}
+{% include 'styleguide-example', html: '/src/components/pagination/examples/default.html' %}

 ## Linear

 Used on all other shakes and search results.

-{% include 'example', html: '/src/components/pagination/examples/linear.html' %}
+{% include 'styleguide-example', html: '/src/components/pagination/examples/linear.html' %}